Skirrid Fawr: History

 In older literature the spelling Skyrrid is sometimes encountered and the hill is also referred to locally as the Holy Mountain or Sacred Hill.
-The ruins of an Iron Age hill fort and a mediæval chapel, dedicated to St. Michael, lie at the summit.
+The ruins of an Iron Age hillfort and a mediæval chapel, dedicated to St. Michael, lie at the summit.
 During the religious persecution of the Catholic Church in Wales, which began under Henry VIII and ended only with Catholic Emancipation in 1829, the mountain remained a regular site of Christian pilgrimage.
 Furthermore, the illegal and underground Jesuit mission based at Cwm and led by future Catholic martyr St. David Lewis, regularly visited the ruined chapel atop Ysgyryd Fawr, which was the site of a Mass rock.
 In 1676, Pope Clement X promised a plenary indulgence to those who went up the mountain upon Michaelmas.
 In 1678, local magistrate and priest hunter John Arnold alleged in the House of Commons that, "he hath seen a hundred Papists meet at the top of Skyrrid for Mass."

 Rudolf Hess used to walk here when he was held prisoner at nearby Maindiff Court during the early 1940s.
 North of the hill at Llanvihangel Crucorney, The Skirrid Inn claims to be one of the oldest pubs in Wales.